Alfred Stieglitz: New York and the Camera Club (1891–1901)

 Stieglitz considered himself an artist, but he refused to sell his photographs.
 His father purchased a small photography business for him so that he could earn a living in his chosen profession.
 Because he demanded high quality images and paid his employee high wages, the Photochrome Engraving Company rarely made a profit.
-He regularly wrote for The American Amateur Photographer magazine.
-He won awards for his photographs at exhibitions, including the joint exhibition of the Boston Camera Club, Photographic Society of Philadelphia and the Society of Amateur Photographers of New York.

-In late 1892, Stieglitz bought his first hand-held camera, a Folmer and Schwing 4×5 plate film camera, which he used to take two of his best known images, Winter, Fifth Avenue and The Terminal.
-Prior to that he used an 8×10 plate film camera that required a tripod.
+In late 1892, Stieglitz bought his first hand-held camera, a Folmer and Schwing 4×5 plate film camera.
 Stieglitz gained a reputation for his photography and his magazine articles about how photography is a form of art.
 In the spring of 1893, he became co-editor of The American Amateur Photographer.
 In order to avoid the appearance of bias in his opinions and because Photochrome was now printing the photogravures for the magazine, Stieglitz refused to draw a salary.
-He wrote most of the articles and reviews in the magazine, and was known for both his technical and his critical content.

 On November 16, 1893, the 29-year-old Stieglitz married 20-year-old Emmeline Obermeyer, the sister of his close friend and business associate Joe Obermeyer and granddaughter of brewer Samuel Liebmann.
 They were married in New York City.
 Stieglitz later wrote that he did not love Emmy, as she was commonly known, when they were married and that their marriage was not consummated for at least a year.
 Daughter of a wealthy brewery owner, she had inherited money from her father.
 Stieglitz came to regret his decision to marry Emmy, as she did not share his artistic and cultural interests.
 Stieglitz biographer Richard Whelan summed up their relationship by saying Stieglitz "resented her bitterly for not becoming his twin."
-Throughout his life Stieglitz maintained a fetish for younger women.
+Throughout his life Stieglitz maintained a desire for younger women.